AmrBadran95/Lab-Excercises/Exercise 2.md

 - Switch back to `main` and merge the new branch: `git merge feature-readme`
 - Handle any merge conflicts if they occur.

+Solution can be found in the remote Repo
 ---

 ### 📌 Exercise 5: Connect to GitHub